-Our conservation programme is aligned to the new strategy to support the ecological and cultural health of hoiho, Te Kaweka Takohaka mō te Hoiho, and the supporting 5-year action plan Te Mahere Rima Tau written jointly with DOC, Ngai Tahu and Fisheries New Zealand.
+Our conservation programme is aligned to the new strategy to support the ecological and cultural health of hoiho, Te Kaweka Takohaka mō te Hoiho, and the supporting 5-year action plan Te Mahere Rima Tau written jointly with the Department of Conservation Te Papa Atawhai, Te Rūnanga o Ngāi Tahu and Fisheries New Zealand / Tini a Tangaroa.
 We are minimizing mortality associated with introduced mammalian predators and recreating high quality breeding habitats, using thousands of plants grown in the Trust's nursery.
 We pursue these essential tasks in our own reserves and elsewhere.
 The work is complemented extensively by education and awareness activities.

-Volunteers from far and wide contribute side-by-side with Trust staff (6.1 FTE) to make things happen on the ground.
+Volunteers from far and wide contribute side-by-side with Trust staff to make things happen on the ground.
 Our volunteers are drawn from right across our communities, as individuals and as groups such as training corps, local environmental groups, schools, small and large businesses, local government and disadvantaged youth programmes.